Operational investment banking is competitive and as well as strong academic qualifications you'll need work experience in the financial sector

 The banking sector is a volatile one and investment banks are affected by economic cycles, which have a knock-on effect on graduate recruitment.

-London and New York have dominated financial employment in the last few decades, but increased growth in emerging markets such as Russia and China have led to other financial centres growing around the world.
+London and New York have dominated financial employment in the last few decades, but increased growth in emerging markets such China have led to other financial centres growing around the world.

 Look for job vacancies at:

-You can also check the national and financial press, such as the Financial Times, Guardian Jobs and The Times Jobs, as well as websites of individual banks.
+You can also check the national and financial press, such as the Financial Times, The Guardian and The Times, as well as websites of individual banks.

 Professional development